 ISO-NE Response.
-In its response, ISO-NE identified fuel security136 as the most significant resilience challenge facing the New England region.
+In its response, ISO-NE identified fuel security112 as the most significant resilience challenge facing the New England region.
 ISO-NE reported that it has established a process to discuss market-based solutions to address this risk, and indicated that it believed it will need through the second quarter of 2019 to develop a solution and test its robustness through the stakeholder process.
 In the meantime, ISO-NE indicated that it would continue to independently assess the level of fuel-security risk to reliable system operation and, if circumstances dictate, would take, with FERC approval when required, actions it determines to be necessary to address near-term reliability risks.
 ISO-NE's response was broken into three parts: (i) an introduction to fuel-security risk; (ii) background on how ISO-NE's work in transmission planning, markets, and operations support the New England bulk power system's resilience; and (iii) answers to the specific questions posed in the January 8 order.

 Industry Comments.
 Following a 30-day extension issued on March 20, 2018, reply comments were due on or before May 9, 2018.
 NEPOOL's comments, which were approved at the May 4 meeting, were filed May 7, and were among over 100 sets of initial comments filed.
 A summary of the comments that seemed most relevant to New England and NEPOOL was circulated to the Participants Committee on May 15 and is posted on the NEPOOL website.
 On May 23, NEPOOL submitted a limited response to four sets of comments, opposing the suggestions made in those pleadings to the extent that the suggestions would not permit full use of the Participant Processes.
 Supplemental comments and answers were also filed by FirstEnergy, MISO South Regulators, NEI, and EDF.
 Exelon and American Petroleum Institute filed reply comments.
 FirstEnergy included in this proceeding its motion for emergency action also filed in ER18-1509 (ISO-NE Waiver Filing: Mystic 8 & 9), which Eversource answered (in both proceedings).
 Reply comments were filed by APPA and AMP and the Nuclear Energy Institute ("NEI") moved to lodge presentations by the National Infrastructure Advisory Council.
 On December 6, the Harvard Electricity Law Initiative filed a comment suggesting that, as a matter of law, "Commission McNamee cannot be an impartial adjudicator in these proceedings" and "any proceeding about rates for 'fuel-secure' generators" and should recuse himself.
-Similarly, on December 18, "Clean Energy Advocates"137 requested Commissioner McNamee recuse himself from these proceedings.
+Similarly, on December 18, "Clean Energy Advocates"113 requested Commissioner McNamee recuse himself from these proceedings.
 These matters remain pending before the FERC.

 FirstEnergy DOE Application for Section 202(c) Order.
 In a related but separate matter, FirstEnergy Solutions ("FirstEnergy") asked the Department of Energy ("DOE") in late March to issue an emergency order to provide cost recovery to coal and nuclear plants in PJM, saying market conditions there are a "threat to energy security and reliability".
-FirstEnergy made the appeal under Section 202(c) of the FPA, which allows the DOE to materials for the November 3, 2017 Participants Committee meeting.
-Reply comments and answers to those comments were filed by over 100 parties.
+FirstEnergy made the appeal under Section 202(c) of the FPA, which allows the DOE to issue emergency orders to keep plants operating, but has previously been exercised only in response to natural disasters.
+Action on that 2018 request is pending.

-136 ISO-NE defined fuel security as "the assurance that power plants will have or be able to obtain the fuel they need to run, particularly in winter - especially against the backdrop of coal, oil, and nuclear unit retirements, constrained fuel infrastructure, and the difficulty in permitting and operating dual-fuel generating capability."
+112 ISO-NE defined fuel security as "the assurance that power plants will have or be able to obtain the fuel they need to run, particularly in winter - especially against the backdrop of coal, oil, and nuclear unit retirements, constrained fuel infrastructure, and the difficulty in permitting and operating dual-fuel generating capability."

-137 For purposes of these proceedings, "Clean Energy Advocates" are NRDC, Sierra Club and UCS.
+113 For purposes of these proceedings, "Clean Energy Advocates" are NRDC, Sierra Club and UCS.